Who are the top 10 players who have never won a World Snooker Championship title?

 There will be calls for the inclusion of the likes of Kyren Wilson, Doug Mountjoy, Stephen Lee, and many others, but no new names have managed to break into the list this year.

 So who gets the honour, or dishonour if you insist, of placing inside the top 10 list of snooker players who have never won the World Championship?

 Top 10 Players to Never Win the World Snooker Championship

 10 – James Wattana

 The boom in China may never have happened if it wasn’t for James Wattana.
 Although he hails from Thailand, his success during his first decade on the Main Tour in the early 1990s spread interest across Asia and provided the early signals that snooker could go global.

 Wattana won the 1988 World Amateur Championship, and in his next seven years as a pro he featured in eight ranking event finals, winning three of them.
 His best chance of capturing the holy grail came in 1997 when he was narrowly defeated by Stephen Hendry in the last four.

 Even so, Wattana’s legacy within the sport remains strong, highlighted by the fact that Thai players continue to compete strongly on the Main Tour.
-That said, for the first time since 2016 there will be no player representing Thailand in this year’s main draw.
+In 2022, Noppon Saengkham and Thepchaiya Un-Nooh will both feature at the venue stages of the World Championship.